SriniKV58804/Srini_BlueStamp_Portfolio/index.md

 For my second milestone, I focused on running and testing the code hoping for no errors.
 After a few attempts it did what it was supposed to do which is display the time,location,temperature, and the display of the weather.

 ## Challenges
 I ran It failed a few times, but by carefully troubleshooting, I eventually got it to work.
-While it did work in the end the major setback the I faced was it worked for a few minutes but stopped working after.This made me frustrated and I just restarted the project and then got it to work again.
+While it did work in the end the major setback  I faced was it worked for a few minutes but stopped working after.This made me frustrated and I just restarted the project and then got it to work again.
 This process taught me valuable debugging skills and the importance of patience.
 In my first milestone, I struggled with the code and where to place it, but after thoroughly following the instructions, I managed to get it running.
 This initial success boosted my confidence and motivated me to tackle the next challenges with more determination.

 ## Whats next?
 For my final milestone I will need to install the case